-With the assistance of some outstanding frameworks and libraries, you can achieve a number of exciting typography effects.
-Below is a collection of some of our favorites.
+With the assistance of some outstanding frameworks and libraries, you can achieve several exciting typography effects.
+Below is a collection of our favorites.

-One trend we’re seeing in web typography is enabling text to automatically resize to fit into its parent container.
+One trend we see in web typography is enabling text to automatically resize to fit into its parent container.
 Fitty is a tiny script that adds this functionality to your website.
 It supports web fonts and multiline text.
 The script will also automatically adjust as the user’s viewport changes.

 Textillate.js combines two popular text animation libraries (animate.css and lettering.js) to create one super-powerful collection of text effects.
 Virtually any type of animation you’re after is possible in one easy-to-use jQuery plugin.

 Add beautiful text gradients to your site with React Text Gradient.
 This React component will check to see if

 background-clip is available.
 If so, a gradient is applied with CSS.
 Otherwise, an SVG gradient is used as a fallback.

 jQuery.auto-text-rotating isn’t the smoothest name – but this jQuery plugin is pretty darn cool.
 You can replace text in a string with multiple animation effects available.
 You’ll also be able to change multiple words within the same line if desired.

 Using ShareSelectedText.js brings Medium-style text quote sharing to any website.
 All a user needs to do is select some text, and an icon menu appears – allowing for sharing on whichever supported services (Facebook, Twitter, Reddit, Linked In, Tumblr, and more) you like.
 It’s very handy for letting users share parts of your content that are most important to them.

 React Reveal Text is a small library that reveals text with animation.
 It uses CSS transitions, which means it’s rather simple to configure.
 And it can be styled just like any other element on your website.
 This could be a very useful effect for a hero banner or landing page intro.